junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 And in the end, in the very, very end, when all is done, that is indeed, exactly, what he gets.

 They have a banjo, Cas has a harp.
 The music is beautiful, so is the dance.
 They are happy, content.
+Home.

 Dean decides, he wants nothing more.